RhythmOne

 Blinkx was founded in 2004, went public on the AIM market of the London Stock Exchange in 2007, and began trading as RhythmOne in 2017.
-The company is headquartered in San Francisco, California, and London, England.
+The company is headquartered in San Francisco and London, England.
 RhythmOne acquired All Media Network and its portfolio of web properties in April 2015.
-In April 2019, RhythmOne merged with Taptica International (renamed Tremor International in June 2019), an advertising technology company headquartered in Israel.
+In April 2019, RhythmOne merged with Taptica International (renamed Tremor International in June 2019), an advertising technology company headquartered in Tel Aviv, Israel.

 History

-Blinkx was named after blinkx.com, an Internet Media platform that connects online video viewers with publishers and distributors, using advertising to monetize those interactions.
+Blinkx was named after blinkx.com, an Internet Media platform which connects online video viewers with publishers and distributors, using advertising to monetize those interactions.
 Blinkx has an index of over 35 million hours of video and 800 media partnerships, as well as 111 patents related to the site's search engine technology, which is known as CORE.

 In 2004, Suranga Chandratillake, former US chief technology officer of Autonomy Corporation, founded Blinkx as a toolbar for web search, specializing in video.
 In December 2004, Blinkx launched an audio and video search engine.
 In July 2005, Blinkx launched SmartFeed, an RSS web feed for video links.
 In October 2006, Microsoft Corp. agreed to use Blinkx technology to power the video search on some parts of its MSN service and Live.com.
 In June 2007, Blinkx launched a contextual video advertising platform named AdHoc.

-In March 2008, Blinkx released the Blinkx Beat video screensaver and in April of that same year, the company launched its broadband TV application.
-In May 2008, Blinkx introduced the Advanced Media Platform (AMP), a proprietary video content management solution and in August 2008 launched Blinkx Remote, a directory of full-length TV shows online for the US and UK.
+In March 2008, Blinkx released the Blinkx Beat video screensaver and in April of the same year, the company launched its broadband TV application.
+In May 2008, Blinkx introduced the Advanced Media Platform (AMP), a proprietary video content management solution; in August 2008 the company launched Blinkx Remote, a directory of full-length TV shows online for the US and UK.
 In December 2008, Blinkx introduced the Un-roll Unit, a new ad unit for online video.

 In April 2009, Blinkx acquired some of the assets of the bankrupt Zango company under its Pinball Corporation subsidiary.
 In April 2010, the company launched behavioral targeting through Blinkx AdHoc.
-In May 2010, Blinkx launched a mobile video search site.
-In July, Blinkx announced the launch of a new mobile API (Application Programming Interface).
+In May 2010, Blinkx launched a mobile video search site; in July Blinkx announced the launch of a new mobile API (Application Programming Interface).
 In October 2010, Blinkx launched Blinkx Beat for Google TV and Cheep, a social shopping service.
-In November 2010, Blinkx achieved profitability and positive operating cash flow, doubling revenue year on year.
+In November 2010, the company achieved profitability and positive operating cash flow, doubling revenue year on year.
 In February 2011, Blinkx introduced TV API (Application Programming Interface).
 In February 2011, Blinkx announced a partnership with woomi, the connected TV destination from Miniweb Interactive, the cloud-based video distribution platform.